 Insights by Laura

-Social media accounts, including services such as Facebook, Instagram, Tick Tock and any other social media platform you can think of, are a type of digital asset.
+Social media accounts, including services such as Facebook, Instagram, Tik Tok and any other social media platform you can think of, are a type of digital asset.
 The rules which...Read More

-New research undertaken by the Law Society showed that just a quarter of people surveyed know what happens to their digital assets when they die and why it is important...Read More
+Research undertaken by the Law Society showed that just a quarter of people surveyed know what happens to their digital assets when they die and why it is important to...Read More